A Pastoral Peace

 This is the wrong side of the tracks.
 It is populated by the bottom third of the bell curve.
 The normies and good folk fear this valley.
 They see the shadow of death over us and nod with complicity to their preacher who tells them that we are their fate if they don’t behave.
 We are good with that.

 When I am not in Richmond, Philly or Merida I am here in the bar or in my flat upstairs.
 The flat used to be warehouse space for the bar.
 No amount of Pinesol is enough to erase the mix of old bourbon, piss, puke, stale beer, illicit sex, and cigarettes.
-It has two rooms, a former office in the back with a thrift store sourced kitchen.
+It has two rooms, a former office in the back with a thrift-store sourced kitchen.
 Someone before me put a cheap fiberglass shower with copper pipes green with age into the former office.
 I’ve tried to clean the toilet but even straight bleach won’t remove the years of beery piss and tossed smokes.
 The sink stinks of smoked heroin.
-The big room in front used to store liquor and also has thrift store furniture.
+The big room in front is used to store liquor and also has thrift store furniture.
 It offers no escape from the stench of mortal sins.

 Yes I Do

 More than a few have climbed the stairs to my loft and exclaimed, “you like living here?!”
 I do.
-The noise of the bar plays a melody grounded by the sub-woofer beat of freight trains that pass by every couple hours.
+The noise of the bar plays a melody grounded by the sub-woofer beat of freight trains that pass by every couple of hours.
 They hurry on to feed the hungry maw of the collected mass of normies who worry about me.
 Let them be scared.